YouGottaLoveFrontEnd/challenge-2015/README.md

 It has to run in a browser.
 Submissions will be run on the latest stable version of Chrome.

 ## How to participate?
 Fork this repo.
-Youou will find the our logo in various formats for your convenience.
+You will find the our logo in various formats for your convenience.
 Go wild and be creative.
 When you're done, submit a pull request and include both your full name and your ticket order number in the description.